dortania/OpenCore-Install-Guide/config.plist/alder-lake.md

 * Intel SGX
 * Intel Platform Trust
 * CFG Lock (MSR 0xE2 write protection) (**This must be off, if you can't find the option then enable `AppleXcpmCfgLock` under Kernel -> Quirks.
 Your hack will not boot with CFG Lock enabled**)
+* iGPU
+  * You may have sleep or DRM issues if you do not disable this since Alder Lake iGPUs are not supported in macOS.

 ### Enable